-- 4. Remove door by undoing the lower fixing screws and lifting door off the two upper hinge brackets. - 5.
-Disconnect the electrical connections as follows:- - 1 red wire from terminal NO(4) - 2 brown wires from terminal NC(2) - 1 black wire from terminal C(3) - Remove the screw securing the thermostat to the control box. - 7.
-Remove the clip securing the thermostat bulb to the flow pipe. - 8.
+- Remove door by undoing the lower fixing screws and lifting door off the two upper hinge brackets. - 5.
+Disconnect the electrical connections as follows:- - 2 red wires from terminal NO(4) - 2 brown wires from terminal NC(2) - 1 white and 1 blue wire from terminal C(3) - Remove the screws securing the thermostat to the control box. - 7.
+Remove the split pin retaining the thermostat bulb in the pocket and withdraw the bulb. - 8.
 Remove the split grommet in the base of the boiler.
 Feed the capillary and bulb through the hole. - Replacement is the reverse of removal.
 The bulb of the new thermostat should be coated with heat conducting paste.
 Ensure the rubber grommet makes a good seal around the capillary. - Ensure that the capillary is secure in the clips provided.
 Follow the full commissioning procedure as detailed in the COMMISSIONING section of these instructions.
 Page 18.